TuanAnh0907/laravel-uptime-monitor/README.md

 ## - V1.1:
     - Add slack channel for each monitors which user care about
     - Mention users on slack messages
-    - Send announcements for user who subscribe channel
+    - Send announcements for users who subscribe channel

 ## - V1.2 (latest):
     - Add ping method which you can ping to your server

 ## - V1.3 (coming soon):
     - Add advance conditions when you want to compare return values with expected values

-Enjoy!